Data Matching Techniques: A Technical Breakdown for Data Engineers

 What Is Deterministic Matching?

 Deterministic matching (also called exact or rule-based matching) compares records against explicit rules.
-If Field A in Record 1 equals Field A in Record 2, the records match.
-Rules can combine multiple fields: "if SSN matches AND last name matches, declare a match."
+If a field in one record equals the same field in another, the records match, and rules can combine fields (“if SSN matches AND last name matches, declare a match”).
 The logic is binary: a rule either fires or it does not.

 What Is Probabilistic Matching?

-Probabilistic matching, formalized by Fellegi and Sunter in 1969, assigns agreement and disagreement weights to each field comparison based on two probabilities: the probability that the field values agree given that the records are a true match (the m-probability), and the probability that they agree given that the records are not a match (the u-probability).
-Rare field values (an unusual last name like "Wojciechowski") produce higher match weights when they agree than common values ("Smith"), because agreement on a rare value is stronger evidence of a true match.
+Probabilistic matching, formalized by Fellegi and Sunter in 1969, assigns agreement and disagreement weights to each field comparison.
+The weights derive from two probabilities: the chance that field values agree when records truly match (the m-probability), and the chance they agree when records do not match (the u-probability).

-Probabilistic matching handles missing data gracefully: a null field simply contributes zero weight rather than causing the entire comparison to fail, as it would in deterministic matching.
-This makes it the standard approach for healthcare patient matching, government work, and any scenario where data is incomplete.
-The same probabilistic logic is the foundation of record linkage software when datasets share no common identifier.
+Probabilistic matching handles missing data gracefully, since a null field contributes zero weight rather than failing the comparison outright.
+This makes it the standard approach for healthcare patient matching, government records, and any scenario with incomplete data.
+The same probabilistic logic underpins record linkage software when datasets share no common identifier.

 What Is Fuzzy Matching and Which Algorithms Are Used?

-Fuzzy matching produces a continuous similarity score between 0 and 1 for each field comparison.
-The algorithms that generate these scores and the contexts in which each is deployed are the subject of fuzzy matching techniques.
+Fuzzy matching uses string-similarity algorithms to identify records that are similar but not identical.
+Unlike deterministic matching, which requires exact equality, fuzzy matching produces a continuous similarity score between 0 and 1 for each field comparison.
+The algorithms that generate those scores, and the contexts where each one fits, are the subject of fuzzy matching techniques.

 Algorithm Comparison: Levenshtein, Jaro-Winkler, Soundex, and Cosine